Socialz: Multi-Feature Social Fuzz Testing: The Methodology of Socialz: Overview

 \section{The Methodology of Socialz: Overview}

-In the following, we present our three-stage approach for fuzz testing OSNs.
-Each of the following three sections is dedicated to one of the stages, and each of them has a distinct methodology.
+We define social fuzz testing as a method aimed at finding bugs in online social networks by simulating diverse user behaviours and interactions.
+By systematically diversifying these interactions, social fuzz testing aims to reveal bugs that traditional social testing might overlook.

-In \textit{Stage 1/3: Characterisation of User Behaviour}, we detail the process of obtaining and analysing data from a real OSNs to understand the behaviour of users on the network. \textit{Stage 2/3: Evolutionary Diversification of Community Interaction} employs evolutionary algorithms to improve the diversity of user behaviour in the network, and \textit{Stage 3/3: Execution} involves evaluating the evolved network.
+Socialz instantiates this via three-stage approach, each of which has a distinct methodology: To establish a realistic baseline for user interactions, in \textit{Stage 1/3: Characterisation of User Behaviour}, we detail the process of obtaining and analysing data from a real OSN to understand the behaviour of users on the network.
+To simulate and enhance unexpected user behaviours that may challenge the robustness of OSNs, \textit{Stage 2/3: Evolutionary Diversification of Community Interaction} then improves the diversity of user behaviour in the network.
+Finally, to validate the resilience of OSNs against diversified user behaviours, \textit{Stage 3/3: Execution} involves evaluating the evolved network.

 \paragraph{Target platform.} To demonstrate Socialz, we need to choose a server as the PUT.
-The server needs to meet certain requirements to ensure that the case study can be conducted:
+The server needs to meet certain requirements to ensure that the case study can be conducted, such as being freely available, providing an API to impersonate users, and providing the ability to gather system performance data.

-\begin{itemize} \item A freely available, open-source server that can be self-hosted. \item An API connection or similar to impersonate users on a network and to simulate events being created by them, necessary for accurately modelling the behaviour of users in a network. \item The ability to gather system performance data. \item The option to easily restart the system in order to achieve comparable conditions for the eventual evaluation. \item A well-documented application for easy troubleshooting of problems that may arise during installation, maintenance, and operation of the system. \end{itemize}

-GitLab Community Edition (GitLab~CE) is the best fit for these requirements.
+GitLab Community Edition (GitLab~CE) is a good fit for these requirements.
 GitLab~CE is the free and open source edition of GitLab, which is a platform that has over 30 million registered users~\cite{gitlabusers}.
 Despite being free, GitLab~CE provides a comprehensive set of performance metrics that are continually stored on an internal Prometheus time-series database.
-This database can be scrapped with a comprehensive set of pre-defined Grafana dashboards~\cite{gitlabdocumentation}, providing a wide range of performance metrics for our purposes (see Figure~\ref{fig:grafana} for an example).
+This database can be scrapped with a comprehensive set of pre-defined Grafana dashboards~\cite{gitlabdocumentation}, providing a wide range of performance metrics for our purposes (see Figure~\ref{fig:grafana}).

-To easily reset the system to well-defined states, we run GitLab~CE 15.5 in a Docker container, allowing us to delete the data and to restart the container to achieve a reproducible, initial state.
-Our system runs on a Ubuntu 22.04 virtual machine with 4 CPU cores, 100 GB of hard drive disk space, and 8 GB of RAM.
+To easily reset the system to well-defined states, we run GitLab~CE 16.6 (November 2023) in virtual machines with Ubuntu 22.04 LTS.
+For the evolutions, we utilised the CPU optimised c3.xlarge instances (VCPUs: 16, memory: 32 GB), and for loading the data smaller CPU optimised c3.medium (VCPUs: 4, memory: 8 GB).